joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5790043/2024/09/23/red-sox-postseason-missed-opportunities/

 **Josh Allen, Bills dominate Jags in 47-10 throttling: Takeaways**\
-`For the 12th time in franchise history the Bills win start the season 3-0.`\
+`For the 12th time in franchise history, the Bills start the season 3-0.`\
 https://nytimes.com/athletic/5789893/2024/09/23/bills-jaguars-result-takeaways-mnf/

 **Trump Gets a Lift From Arizona Ticket-Splitters Backing a Democrat for Senate**\